getherbie/herbie/website/site/pages/2-doc/2-first-steps/5-directory.md

 ## .htaccess file

-If the option `components.urlManager.niceUrls` is enabled in the configuration, there must be an `.htaccess` file with the appropriate instructions in the `web` directory.
+If configuration option `components.urlManager.niceUrls` is enabled, there must be an `.htaccess` file with appropriate instructions in the `web` directory.

     RewriteEngine on
     RewriteCond %{REQUEST_FILENAME} !-f